Open-Source-Community/TanksAlgo/README.md

 # TanksAlgo
-A web-based game for developers to practice their algorithmic skills through a game-based interface.
+A web-based game for developers to practice their algorithmic skills through a game-based interface

 Game Link: